EVERY THING EVERY TIME

 Each unit housing and drum is made from laser-cut 3mm acrylic.
 The drum is fitted with a stepper motor each of which is controlled by a dedicated Arduino with a control board which was made from scratch in-house.

-A considerable amount of R&D and prototype testing was conducted to develop a system that accounted and adjusted for inevitable slippage and compound error in the mechanics of the units, using custom developed software.
+A considerable amount of R&D and prototype testing was conducted to develop a system that adjusted and accounted for inevitable slippage and compound error in the mechanics of the units, using custom-developed software.

 The Arduinos are controlled in 4 groups by 4 Raspberry Pi’s.

 The poetry, which is created by an algorithm which rearranges the data collected from a number of site-specific points, is hosted on a website.
 The Pis pull the poetry from the website over 4G and then transmits the letter addresses via Ethernet to the Arduino and then to the motors using the I2C network protocol.

 The act of this then triggers the algorithm to generate a new poem.

 The cabinet and shelves are fabricated with powder-coated folded sheet steel and a glass panel sits over the face for protection.